klaytn/kips/KIPs/kip-34.md

 The `KIP17` class provides the functions to interact with [KIP-17] token contracts on Klaytn.
 This class allows users to easily deploy and execute [KIP-17] token contracts on Klaytn. `KIP17` maps all functions defined in [KIP-17] and provides them as class methods.

+More token standards defined in [KCT](http://kips.klaytn.com/token) can be implemented here.
+For other KCT implementations can be found in the SDK references ([caver-js](https://docs.klaytn.com/bapp/sdk/caver-js/api-references/caver.kct), [caver-java](https://javadoc.io/doc/com.klaytn.caver/core/latest/index.html)).

 #### Contract